 Christian, with whom I spoke, initially sounded very confused about why I was calling.
 He wasn't sure what documentation I was referring to, and he assured me that once Shipmonk received our inventory that our orders would be fulfilled immediately, just like regular shipments.

-What happened in reality was that our product was immediately set aside, packaged over the course of a week, and sent out in all kinds of different packaging (sometimes more than 3x the size of the product).
+What happened in reality was that our product was immediately set aside, packaged over the course of a week, and sent out in all kinds of different packaging (more on that later).

 I would later get an email from Shipmonk's Fulfillment Consultant, Erik, asking that next time I should, "Please make sure you tell your Happiness Engineers what your targeted ship date is.
 So that the project can be executed in a timely manner and kitted on time."